alexrame/profile-generator/content/publication/fishr/index.md

 abstract_short = "We introduce and motivate a new regularization that enforces invariance in the domain-level gradient variances across the different training domains in order to improve out-of-distribution generalization."

-authors = ["Alexandre Ramé", "Corentin Dancette", "Matthieu Cord"] publication_origin = "ICML 2022"
+authors = ["Alexandre Rame", "Corentin Dancette", "Matthieu Cord"] publication_origin = "ICML 2022"

 url_pdf = "https://arxiv.org/abs/2109.02934"